-Drax alone emitted 13 million tonnes of CO2 from burning wood as fuel for electricity.
+Drax alone emitted nearly 13 million tons of CO2 from burning wood in 2019.

 We need to protect forests to combat our climate crisis – not cut them down and burn them for energy.